 - Production Systems: agroecosystems, integrated crop and livestock systems, organic agriculture

 - Soil Management: organic matter, soil analysis, soil physics, soil quality/health

 - Sustainable Communities: social capital, sustainability measures

-Determine whether foodborne pathogens pose a problem for crops grown under pastured poultry/crop systems via literature review.
+2) Determine whether foodborne pathogens pose a problem for crops grown under Pastured Poultry/Crop Systems.

-Analyze treatment and control soils for E. coli O157:H7, Campylobacter and Salmonella.
+- Analyze treatment and control soils for E. coli O157:H7, Campylobacter and Salmonella (June - December 2010)

-Share results and support informed producer adoption via publications, workshops and presentations.
+4) Share results and support informed producer adoption.